HullPixelbot/PICO-HullPixelbot/README.md

 | Right motor 3| 9| 33 |
 | Right motor 4| 8| 32 |
 | Neopixel | 6 | 21 |
-## Editing Python-ish programs
-You can program the robot using Python-ish.
-You can find a description of the language [here].

 ## Building the HullOS software
 The HullOS software is built using Platform.IO.
 You can edit the platformio.ini file in the repository to select the build version and deployment.
 At present the PICO code is deployed to the PICO debugger.
-You only need to do this if you want to change the assignment of the GPIO pins or add/change features.
+You only need to do this if you want to change the assignment of the GPIO pins or add/change features or deploy to the ESP32 platform.

 Have fun